ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     </tr>
     <tr class="odd">
     <td>Bypass MFA on unlock when connected to AD</td>
-    <td>When selected, users connected to the enterprise network who have already authenticated with MFA are not required to authenticate with 2<sup>nd</sup> factor again when unlocking the workstation.</td>
+    <td>When selected, users connected to the enterprise network who have already authenticated with MFA are not required to authenticate with 2<sup>nd</sup> factor again when unlocking the workstation.
+This behavior continues for an unlimited period of time, provided that users remain inside the network.</td>
     </tr>
     <tr class="even">
     <td>Force Lock After Offline OTP</td>